Go ahead and smother your sick kid in kisses–I truly think I’ve discovered the secret (via natural cold remedies!) to not catching their viruses.

 For me, though, it was brutal beginning around Thanksgiving: lots of colds and even fevers and days where I just wanted to lie in bed all day (which of course isn’t an option as a mom or business owner).
 My first thought was that I needed to clean up my act and prevent catching every cold my kids got: I vowed to get more sleep, take a daily immune tonic, and drink more green smoothies.

 Unfortunately, I’m just not the type to remember to take anything daily, be it a probiotic or a tonic!
+(Actually, I do remember to take this probiotic daily because it tastes like candy.)
 I’m more the type to frantically clean up my act once I am in the throes of a miserable flu.
 And now, I’ve found a way to sort of do that.

 Things really turned around for me that winter winter with the discovery of a natural remedy.
 For my mom, the savior was a different product, but also one that you take once you feel yourself coming down with something, rather than beforehand.
 The trick with both of these is to take them at the very first sign of a cold.